openstack/glance/doc/source/glanceapi.rst

 How to use it
 *************
-To receive localized API messages, the HTTP client needs to specify the **Accept-Language** header to indicate the language to use to translate the message.
-For more info about Accept-Language, please refer http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html
+To receive localized API messages, the HTTP client needs to specify the **Accept-Language** header to indicate the language that will translate the message.
+For more information about Accept-Language, please refer to http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html

 A typical curl API request will be like below::